Chart Color Schemes

 Sale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Dwelling structure in Sale, as evaluated at the latest Census, comprised 85.6% houses and 14.4% other dwellings.
 In comparison, Non-Metro Vic.'s dwelling structure was 91.9% houses and 8.1% other dwellings.
-The level of home ownership in Sale was 36.1%, with the remainder being mortgaged (30.8%) or rented (33.1%).
+Home ownership in Sale was 36.1%, with the remainder of dwellings either mortgaged (30.8%) or rented (33.1%).
 The median monthly mortgage repayment in Sale was $1,300, aligning with Non-Metro Vic.'s average.
-The median weekly rent figure in Sale was recorded at $280, compared to Non-Metro Vic.'s $260.
-Nationally, Sale's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent figure in Sale was $280, compared to Non-Metro Vic.'s $260.
+Nationally, Sale's median monthly mortgage repayments were lower at $1,300 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing